 - Cream Cheese & Crackers

-The Very BEST Candied Jalapeños - Cowboy Candy
+The BEST Candied Jalapeños – Cowboy Candy Canning Recipe

 - 2 cups apple cider vinegar